vargovargo/professional/vargoTEDx.md

 >_"a tendency to loosen the bonds that connect [the city's] inhabitants with nature and to transform, eliminate, or replace its earth-bound aspects, covering the natural site with an artificial environment that enhances the dominance of man and encourages an illusion of complete independence from nature"_

-Increasinglyt eh dominant city form of the day has relied more and more on resources and materials from further and furhter beyond its own boundaries.
+Increasingly the dominant city form of the day has relied more and more on resources and materials from further and furhter beyond its own boundaries.

 >_"The task of environmental design in its most profound sense, therefore, is to understand the trends and make the most of the opportunities for beneficial change."_